 2. Do not give them to babies and toddlers: Do not give antihistamine to children younger than two years.
 OTC antihistamines are known to cause death in infants and toddlers.
 Thus, always follow a pediatric’s prescription to treat younger children.

 3. Do not overdose: Do not give more than the recommended dose to your child.
 You may keep the antihistamine doses within the permitted daily limits to avoid other side effects.
+Even though these medications are available OTC they can be very dangerous in high doses.
+Luckily most of these cases only require supportive care.

 4. Avoid double dosing: Read the contents of cough and cold products if your child is already taking antihistamines.
 Some cough and cold remedies contain antihistamines, and this may result in overdosing.